Patricia Gibson

-Patricia Gibson (born 12 May 1968) is a Scottish National Party (SNP) politician who served as SNP Attorney General Spokesperson since September 2023.
+Patricia Gibson (born 12 May 1968) is a Scottish National Party (SNP) politician who has served as a Member of the Scottish Parliament for Cunninghame South since May 2026.
+She has also been the SNP Attorney General Spokesperson since September 2023.
 She served as the SNP Shadow Secretary of State for Housing, Communities and Local Government from 2021 to 2022.
 She was the Member of Parliament (MP) for North Ayrshire and Arran 2015–2024.

 Early life and career

 Patricia Gibson was born and educated in Glasgow.
 She received a BA (Hons) and MA (Hons) in English and Politics from the University of Glasgow.
 After graduation, she taught English for over twenty years.

 Political career

 In 2007, Gibson was elected to the Glasgow City Council as a councillor for the Greater Pollok ward, on which she served until 2012.
 While on the council, she was the SNP's spokesperson for education on the Glasgow city council.

 At the 2010 general election, Gibson stood as the SNP candidate in North Ayrshire and Arran, coming second with 25.9% of the vote behind the incumbent Labour MP Katy Clark.